tonyhallett/ZipDotnetToolsIncludeInVSIX/README.md

 </Project>
 ```

-Both tasks are supplied the same arguments if this is not suitable then create your own Target.
+Both tasks are supplied the same arguments and if this is not suitable then create your own Target.
 The configuration for a task is done in an xml file - AssetSettingsPath.
 For the provided Target this defaults to the consuming project file.
 Each task expects a specific tag :
 NugetNetToolZipIncludes - NugetNetToolZipAsset